mrbullwinkle/availability-minion/README.md

 The purpose of this project is to take that initial example Azure Functions code and modify it so it can be used to create an on premises based availability monitoring which can run from anywhere as a windows service.
 I am working on this and iterating as I have time and so far have created two different versions of this solution.

+## Please note:

+These are not intended/tested for production use, and are just samples to help give you ideas/get started.
+There is no official support for this code, and updates/improvements will be dependent on how much free time I have.
+I think a production ready solution could be built by expanding on these examples, but it would require additional work/testing.

 ## [Availability-Watcher-simplefile](https://github.com/mrbullwinkle/availability-watcher/tree/master/Availability-Watcher-simplefile)

 - Removes the Azure Function specific code, and makes it so it can run standalone in a .NET Core 3.0 Worker Service.